apache/pekko/docs/src/main/paradox/persistence-query-leveldb.md

 ## Configuration

-Configuration settings can be defined in the configuration section with the absolute path corresponding to the identifier, which is `"akka.persistence.query.journal.leveldb"` for the default `LeveldbReadJournal.Identifier`.
+Configuration settings can be defined in the configuration section with the absolute path corresponding to the identifier, which is `"pekko.persistence.query.journal.leveldb"` for the default `LeveldbReadJournal.Identifier`.

 It can be configured with the following properties: